sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 * ``AdminBundle::ajax_layout.twig``

 The base templates can be configured in the Service Container.
-So you can easily tweak the layout upon your requirements.
+So you can easily tweak the layout to suit your requirements.

 Each field is rendered in three different ways and each has its own Twig template.
 For example, for a field with a ``text`` type, the following three templates will be used:

-* ``edit_text.twig``: template used in the form edition
+* ``edit_text.twig``: template used in the edit form
 * ``filter_text.twig``: template used in the filter box
 * ``list_text.twig``: template used in the list table

 CrudController
 --------------

-The controller contains the basic CRUD actions, the controller is related to one ``Admin`` class by mapping the controller name to the correct ``Admin`` instance.
+The controller contains the basic CRUD actions, it controller is related to one ``Admin`` class by mapping the controller name to the correct ``Admin`` instance.

-All actions can be easily overwritten depending on the project's requirements.
+Any or all actions can be overwritten to suit the project's requirements.

 The controller uses the ``Admin`` class to construct the different actions.
 Inside the controller, the ``Admin`` object is accessible through the ``configuration`` property.

 Obtaining an ``Admin`` Service
 ------------------------------

-``Admin`` definition are accessible through the 'sonata.admin.pool' service or directly from the DIC.
-The ``Admin`` definitions are lazy loaded from the DIC to avoid overhead.
+``Admin`` definitions are accessible through the 'sonata.admin.pool' service or directly from the DIC.
+The ``Admin`` definitions are lazy loaded from the DIC to reduce overhead.

 Declaring a new Admin class
 ---------------------------